prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 ### Resolving uid2

 An attribute that requires special mention here is 'uid2'.
-If this attribute is resolved by the id module it will be exposed in the same format as from the Unified ID 2.0 user id module.
+If this attribute is resolved by the id sub-module, it will be exposed in the same format as from the Unified ID 2.0 user id module.
 If both the LiveIntent module and the uid2 module manage to resolve an uid2, the one from the uid2 module will be used.
 Enabling this option in addition to the uid2 module is an easy way to increase your uid2 resolution rates.
 Example configuration to enable uid2 resolution:

 {% highlight javascript %}
 pbjs.setConfig({